mhieronymus/SpaceFighter/README.md

 (see below).
 I am going to tackle the bugs first if feasible and then add features.

 ### Known bugs
-* Explosions when the player dies are not drawn correctly
 * Explosions might occur when starting a new game
 * Collisions are calculated very poorly

 ### Missing features
 * Ships only have limited movements
-* Only one kind of bullet is available
-* There are no upgrades for the ship
 * There are no levels or at least alternations of enemies.
 They just spawn randomly
 * There are no boss battles
 * There are no different backgrounds